 The other candidates seeking to unseat the incumbents said they would seek to change the town's climate and transportation policies.

 Levenson said he supported an increased presence of bike lanes in town to combat both environmental and transportation issues the town faces.
 Levenson also said he thinks the council lacked the courage to raise funds to support local municipalities’ efforts to address issues like climate change.

 In light of recent incidents with assault in Chapel Hill, Hunter said compassion was important, and cited her nine years of experience working with rape crisis centers and low-resource, marginalized populations as the kind of compassion the Town Council needed.

-Ryan, who ran for Town Council in 2013 and 2015 and has 16 years of experience serving on Chapel Hill advisory committees, talked about the value of her land-planning experience and knowledge of Chapel Hill as important assets she could bring to the Council as the town continues to grow.
+Ryan, who ran for Town Council in 2013, has 16 years of experience serving on Chapel Hill advisory committees, talked about the value of her land-planning experience and knowledge of Chapel Hill as important assets she could bring to the Council as the town continues to grow.

 Huynh ended the evening saying the pursuit of racial equity needed to be top among the Town Council's priorities moving forward.

 “We need to institutionalize racial equity and, growing up in a refugee, low-income household, my parents worked 80 hours a week to sustain our household,” Huynh said.
 “I think that is an underrepresented and needed perspective on our Town Council.”